-It is expected that the National consultant will develop an Evaluation Matrix, which will relate to a reprioritized number of questions (and refine them as needed), the areas they refer to, the criteria for evaluating them, the indicators and the means for verification as a tool for the evaluation.
+It is expected that the National consultant will develop an Evaluation Matrix, which will relate to the above questions (and refine them as needed), the areas they refer to, the criteria for evaluating them, the indicators and the means for verification as a tool for the evaluation.
 The final evaluation matrix will be approved by UN Women along the final methodology/inception report.